econya/yosis/doc/knowledgebase.md

 * form submission (simple captcha) with [InvisibleCaptcha](https://github.com/markets/invisible_captcha) (alternative to checkout might be [HoneypotCaptcha](https://github.com/curtis/honeypot-captcha))
 * general flooding protection using [Rack::Attack]()

+#### Database switching

+I had to convert a postgres database to sqlite3, which is relaxingly easy with the `sequel` gem: `sequel -C postgres://.... sqlite://...`

 ## ActiveRecord